davidledwards/gps-clock/README.md

 * [220 Ohm Resistor](https://www.amazon.com/slp/220-ohm-resistor/pwc2jfx3cwoh9sf) (1)
 * [Tactile Button](https://www.adafruit.com/product/367) (1)

-### Generation 3 Software Update
+#### Software Update

 I decided to move away from UTC offsets when selecting the timezone using the rotary encoder.
 Instead, the encoder now moves through a list of predefined timezones with daylight savings rules incorporated.
-The tradeoff is that given the constrained amount of RAM on the UNO board (2K), only a handful of timezones can be defined.
-Plans are in place to support the [MEGA](https://www.elegoo.com/products/elegoo-mega-2560-r3-board) board which comes with 8K of RAM, thus allowing a larger set of timezones.
+The tradeoff is that given the constrained amount of RAM on the Uno board (2K), only a handful of timezones can be defined.
+Plans are in place to support the [Arduino Mega](https://www.elegoo.com/products/elegoo-mega-2560-r3-board) board which comes with 8K of RAM, thus allowing a larger set of timezones.

 If you decide to clone the repository and modify the selectable timezones, be cautious when adding new entries.
 Use of too much RAM for global variables reduces the amount of available stack space.
 Overflowing stack space can result in all kinds of wonky behavior.
 Once support for the MEGA board is announced, there should be plenty of space to define the most popular timezones around the globe.